 There are many reasons or excuses an alcoholic will have for not wanting to go through with alcohol detox.
 One of the main reasons is denial.
 An individual will deny having a problem with alcohol and are often known for saying that they can quit at any time.

 Other excuses include they can not miss work, they can not afford it, or it is not for them.

 Once again these are excuses, most employers provide sick leave that covers alcohol abuse treatment.
-This can be paid for through medical insurance or a state-funded detox program.
+This can be paid for through medical insurance or a state-funded detox programme.

-Depending on where you or your loved one lives there are options for free or low-cost alcohol detox programs based on your income or other factors.
+Depending on where you or your loved one lives there are options for free or low-cost alcohol detox programmes based on your income or other factors.